Luke Raley Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.47 team ERA that ranks second among all MLB pitching staffs.
+- The Twins have the second-ranked team ERA across all league pitching staffs (3.46).

-- Twins pitchers combine to allow 59 home runs (one per game), the fifth-fewest in baseball.
+- The Twins allow the sixth-fewest home runs in baseball (61 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.